wellcometrust/reach/README.md

 ```
 (set the verbose argument to False if you want less information about the evaluation to be printed).

+You can read more about how we got the evaluation data and what the evaluation results mean [here](docs/evaluation_data.md).

 ## Contributing
 See the [Contributing guidelines](./CONTRIBUTING.md)